Codecademy/docs/README.md

 ## What do I need to do before contributing?

-Before contributing, please read through the files in [/documentation](https://github.com/Codecademy/docs/tree/main/documentation).
+Before contributing, please read through the [Contribution Guide](https://github.com/Codecademy/docs/tree/main/contributing.md).
 There you'll find a write-up of our standards for content and style, as well as templates for creating your entries.

 ## How do I contribute?